David-Reset/Concrete-Structures-Constructability-Framework/tools/evidence-rating-rubric.md

 - **On point** — it addresses the proposition the reader acts on.
 - **Adjacent** — it addresses a *neighbouring* proposition.
 A source about a chamfer on a precast cladding joint is adjacent to a claim about a formed in-situ arris.
 A drafting manual that sets the standard chamfer size corroborates a **drawing convention**, not a **damage claim**.
-- **Analogous** — the right phenomenon, studied in a different domain, applied by inference.
+- **Transferred** — the right phenomenon, but studied in a different field and carried across by analogy.
 Visual-clutter research on general displays, applied to reinforcement callouts.
 Pipefitting drawing studies, applied to RC structural sets.

 ### The rule that does all the work

 > **A claim is *evidenced* only by a Grade A or Grade B source that is *on point*.**
 >
-> **Adjacent** or **analogous** caps the entry — however good the source is.
+> **Adjacent** or **transferred** caps the entry — however good the source is.
 A peer-reviewed paper about the wrong thing is still about the wrong thing.
 >
 > **Grade C never evidences a claim.** It corroborates one that Grade A or B has already established.